MISS_HIT includes a simple tool

 (mh_trace), that can be used to

 extract tracing tags for code and tests.
-The output is json and
+The output is in the

 User manual